8:00 AM

 9:45 AM

-Panel discussion
+Panel discussion moderated by Marc Hodes

 As AI systems evolve from assistants to autonomous agents, enterprises need a clear operating model, decision rights, governance, delivery standards, and accountability.
-This panel explores what an effective AI Center of Excellence looks like in practice: who sits on the team, how it partners with business units, how it sets standards for security and compliance, and how it scales successful use cases across the organization.
+This panel explores what an effective AI Center of Excellence looks like in practice: who sits on the team, how it partners with business units, how it sets standards for security and compliance, and how it scales successful use cases across the organisation.

-We’ll discuss what the CoE should centralize vs federate, how to avoid becoming a bottleneck, and how to maintain human oversight for risk management and quality.
+We’ll discuss what the CoE should centralise vs federate, how to avoid becoming a bottleneck, and how to maintain human oversight for risk management and quality.
 Attendees will leave with patterns for structuring an AI CoE that accelerates outcomes while reducing risk.

-10:30 AM
+10:45 AM

-11:00 AM
+11:15 AM

 TBC

-11:30 AM
+11:45 AM

-Panel discussion
+Panel discussion moderated by Mike Dronfield

-UST surveyed enterprise technology decision-makers in industries ranging from financial services and healthcare to manufacturing, retail, and consumer packaged goods to better understand how they are changing, upgrading, and modernizing their cloud and on-premises infrastructure and observability tooling to support AI workloads.
+UST surveyed enterprise technology decision-makers in industries ranging from financial services and healthcare to manufacturing, retail, and consumer packaged goods to better understand how they are changing, upgrading, and modernising their cloud and on-premises infrastructure and observability tooling to support AI workloads.

-12:00 PM
+12:15 PM

 Presentation